A Little About Me

-I’m a child of the 50’s and 60s, having been raised in New Rochelle, NY which many people know as the fictitious home of Dick Van Dyke.
+I’m a child of the 50’s and 60s.
+I was raised in New Rochelle, NY which many people know as the fictitious home of Dick Van Dyke.

-What a wonderful place in which to grow up with loads of friends of every persuasion and just a stone’s throw from the most world’s most vibrant New York City.
+This was a real and wonderful place in which to grow up.
+We had loads of friends of every persuasion and were located just a stone’s throw from the most world’s most vibrant New York City.
 My parents pushed to made sure that my sisters and I received the best education possible – not just academically, but world-wise too.

 During this entire period with Abacus and with the Lee household growing to 9 children, I continued my love of photography.
 As I traveled the globe extensively for business, the varied vistas offered me great opportunities to photograph places and things that I only dreamed of in my youth.
 And with our large family, I became a very experienced portrait photographer.

 The advent of digital imaging merged two of my skills – computers and photography – and strongly rekindled my interest as early as 1998.
 Fast forward more than a dozen or so years and I continue my affection for picture taking – as a lover of the outdoors and nature, as an admirer of faces, as a recorder of life’s precious moments.